Three days left in the month of April. This is my 27th post in a row in honor of National Poetry Month, and I welcome you, one and all.

 Dreaming through a frightening shadow, I see what I hear, what I smell and touch.

-I now can dream what I thought to be unseen.
+I now can dream of what used to be unseen.

 The dream unfolds as the day unwinds.